Toyota readies executive reshuffle, aims for rapid response culture

-TOKYO (Reuters) - Toyota Motor Corp (7203.T) will reshuffle its top executives as soon as this week, people familiar with the plan say, as President Akio Toyoda tries to dismantle a regimented decisionmaking hierarchy at the world’s top-selling automaker.
+TOKYO, March 5 (Reuters) - Toyota Motor Corp will reshuffle its top executives as soon as this week, people familiar with the plan say, as President Akio Toyoda tries to dismantle a regimented decisionmaking hierarchy at the world’s top-selling automaker.

 Toyoda, who took the top job at the firm in 2009, has slashed the number of board directors and given more power to executives in key markets outside Japan as part of his effort to refocus the company on quality and manufacturing flexibility after a series of crises.

-The next round of changes is intended to build on reforms made by the 56-year-old president which have helped Toyota regain its rank as the world’s top selling car, and to fend off aggressive competition from its major rivals Volkswagen AG (VOWG_p.DE), General Motors Co (GM.N), and Hyundai (005380.KS).
+The next round of changes is intended to build on reforms made by the 56-year-old president which have helped Toyota regain its rank as the world’s top selling car, and to fend off aggressive competition from its major rivals Volkswagen AG , General Motors Co, and Hyundai.

 In the upcoming shift, Toyoda wants to give managers lower down the corporate chain more authority to make day-to-day decisions, freeing the executive vice presidents to concentrate on strategic thinking, according to one source, who asked not to be named because the plans have not been announced.